jacobselbo/RDM/README.md

 4. Add `RDM - Roblox Dependency Manager` to your wanted location

 **Download through Github**
+*Note this is note been made yet*

 Run in the command bar.
 If you want RDM to not be placed in `ServerScriptService` then where it calls the loadstring put the destination you want.
+If you want all of RDM then put true for the second argument.

 *Normally*
 ```lua